 As you fold each pleat, press the folded pleat tightly against the back part of the wrapper using your other thumb and index finger.
 Make 3–4 pleats.

 This recipe may make more gyoza than you wish to serve now.
 If you want to store some uncooked gyoza to cook later (optional), now is the time to freeze them.
-Before the filling starts to release moisture to the wrappers, cover the gyoza with plastic wrap and “flash freeze” them in the freezer until solid (at least outside is frozen).
+Before the filling starts to release moisture and make the wrappers soggy, cover the gyoza with plastic wrap and “flash freeze” them in the freezer until solid (or at least frozen on the outside).
 Make sure to lay out the gyoza in a single layer on a sheet pan or plate.
-Once the gyoza is solid, pack them in an airtight bag.
-Because you flash freeze them, gyoza won’t stick to each other in the bag.
-You can store gyoza for up to a month.
-When you use frozen gyoza, do not defrost them.
+Once the gyoza are solid, pack them in an airtight bag.
+Because you flash froze them, the gyoza won’t stick to each other in the bag.
+You can store the gyoza in the freezer for up to a month.
+When you‘re ready to use the gyoza, do not defrost them.
 Place the frozen gyoza in your frying pan and steam them for an extra 1–2 minutes.

 Immediately cover with a lid and steam the gyoza for about 3 minutes or until most of the water evaporates.
 Tip: If you‘re cooking frozen gyoza, steam them for an extra 1–2 minutes.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.